Cyancali/Rudolph-the-Red-Nosed-Reindeer/README.md

-# Rudolph, the red reindeer christmas pcb
+# Rudolph, the Red-Nosed Reindeer as a christmas pcb

 Used microcontroller: STM32F042